froeschel/azure-notes/notes.md

 * Apps can be executed in different runtimes like .NET, Java, Node.js, PHP, Python or Ruby.
 * Wep Apps are running inside an App Service Plan.
 An App Service Plan can be scaled up (more computing power) or out (more instances).
 * App Service Plans can scale out.
 One could use manual scale or custom autoscale.
 Maual scale: Setting a predined number of instances.
 Autoscale: Scale based on a metric or scale to a specific instance count at a specific time.
 Manual scale: Simply set the instance count.
+* Application logging for win/linux, webserver logging win only.
+Linux only supports applicattion logging and deployment logging.
+Logs go to file system og blob storage.

 ### Functions
 * During the first call to a function in a consumption plan it can take som time to get a reply.
 To avoid that use premium plan.